 Today about 347 million people worldwide have diabetes, predicted to become the 7th leading cause of death in the world by the year 2030.
 Increasing the risk of cardiovascular diseases, blindness, and kidney failure, diabetes is a major societal challenge, not only from the health perspective, but also in terms of its economic cost.
 Transforming risk prediction in diabetes is Prof. Colhoun’s ambition.
-Thanks to her exceptional expertise in the use of electronic health data to model the risk of diabetes, she will use a unique dataset of 330 000 patients, which covers the 99% of diabetes patients in Scotland.
+Thanks to her exceptional expertise in the use of electronic health data to model the risk of diabetes,

-She will develop algorithms in order to build and update prediction models for diabetes and risk complications.
+she will develop algorithms in order to build and update prediction models for diabetes and risk complications.
 Prof. Colhoun will benefit from the exceptional environment of the University of Edinburgh, worldwide known for its long tradition of excellence in genetics, a key discipline to understand diabetes.

 The University of Edinburgh is also rated amongst the top 5 in the world for computer science, a crucial asset to build effective preventive tools.